-- valued.
-Whole school celebrations throughout the year (e.g.: Harvest Festival, Easter) focus on charity and community and through such students are actively involved in supporting the needs of their local community and those in need. - 12.5 In Key Stages 1 4 students are members of one of the four Wargrave House 'houses'.
-Each house is named after well-known and successful people with autism.
-Students are encouraged to learn about the positive aspects of ASD, and learn to work collaboratively to earn house points for their particular house.
-House points are awarded in the areas of the triad of impairments communication, social imagination and flexibility.
-In key stage(s) 1-4 students follow Wargravian values (kindness, respect, resilience, creativity and confidence) Students work towards rewards linked to academic and social outcomes.
+In key stage(s) 2-4 learners follow Wargravian values (kindness, respect, resilience, creativity and confidence) Learner's work towards rewards linked to academic and social outcomes.
 Weekly celebration assemblies are held once a week with a focus on 1 of the 5 values.
-All celebration assemblies also focus on local, national and international current affairs. - 12.6 Some students may display challenging behaviour which may manifest itself in verbal/physical aggression towards others.
-On occasions individual students may be targeted for unwanted attention and it is the direct responsibility of staff to teach students acceptable social rules.
-Where students continue to display challenging behaviours such as the above, a positive intervention programme needs to be devised and implemented to address the behaviour and to safeguard all parties. - 13.
-How the School Involves Other Bodies, Including Health and Social Care Bodies, Local Authority Support Services and Voluntary Sector Organisations, in Meeting Students SEND and Supporting Their Families. - 13.1 All organisations and individuals involved with a young person are invited to that student's Annual Review.
-They are invited to submit their comments in writing as well as attend the meeting in person. - 13.2 Staff at Wargrave House are active in supporting internal and external parties to contribute to the life and development of each young person.
-The Family Liaison Officer, School Health Nurse and SENCO ensure a coordinated and efficient approach to the support of students and their families. - 14.
+All celebration assemblies also focus on local, national and international current affairs.

+Some learners may display behaviours of concern which may manifest itself in verbal/physical aggression towards others.
+On occasions individual learners may be targeted for unwanted attention and it is the direct responsibility of staff to teach learners acceptable social rules.
+Where learners continue to display behaviours of concern such as the above, a positive intervention programme needs to be devised and implemented to address the behaviour and to safeguard all parties.

+How the School Involves Other Bodies, Including Health and Social Care Bodies, Local Authority Support Services and Voluntary Sector Organisations, in Meeting Learners SEND and Supporting Their Families.

+All organisations and individuals involved with a young person are invited to that student's Annual Review.
+They are invited to submit their comments in writing as well as attend the meeting in person.

+Staff at Wargrave House are active in supporting internal and external parties to contribute to the life and development of each young person.
+The Family Liaison Officer, Safeguarding & Well-being Officer and SENCO ensure a coordinated and efficient approach to the support of learners and their families.

 Arrangements for Handling Complaints from Parents of Children with SEND About The Provision Made at Wargrave House.

-14.1 We aim to ensure that:
+We aim to ensure that:

-- complaints are managed in an honest, constructive, open and timely way - we remain sensitive to individual needs in the process - confidentiality is maintained where possible and appropriate - complaints and compliments are recorded appropriately and records made available to Regulators as required. - people who use our services, other interested parties and the public know how to complain, compliment or make suggestions to us and can do so easily, with support if they need it, and without fear of any reprisal or victimisation.
+- complaints are managed in an honest, constructive, open and timely way [step] - we remain sensitive to individual needs in the process - confidentiality is maintained where possible and appropriate [SEP] - complaints and compliments are recorded appropriately, and records made available to Regulators as required.

+People who use our services, other interested parties and the public know how to complain, compliment or make suggestions to us and can do so easily, with support if they need it, and without fear of any reprisal or victimisation.